 Note: Skip this section if using ready-made cashew butter.

-Transfer into a medium size bowl and set aside to rest until you finish the chocolate paste below.
+Transfer to a medium-sized bowl and set aside to rest until you finish the chocolate paste below.

 Chocolate Paste

-In a double boiler add dark chocolate together with 1 tsp coconut oil and optional vanilla powder.
+In a double boiler, add dark chocolate together with 1 tsp extra virgin coconut oil and optional vanilla powder.

-Note: In case you’re using ready-made cashew butter, add all the coconut oil here.
-Normally you would add 1 tsp of coconut oil when making the cashew butter but this isn’t the case anymore.
+Note: In case you’re using ready-made cashew butter, add the entire quantity of coconut oil here.
+Normally you’d have to add 1 tsp of coconut oil when making the cashew butter and 1 tsp when making the chocolate paste.

 Remove double boiler from heat and set aside for a few minutes to cool down a bit.